swiftlang/swift-evolution/proposals/NNNN-swiftpm-proxy-configuration.md

 ### Extend `registries.json` with proxy settings

 Adding a `proxy` key to the existing `registries.json` was considered.
 However, proxy configuration is a transport-level concern that applies to all HTTP traffic (binary artifacts, collections, signing, SDKs), not just registry operations.
 Coupling it to the registry config would be a conceptual mismatch and could confuse users who use proxy but not registries.

+### Extend `mirrors.json` with proxy settings

+The mirror configuration (SE-0219) is another existing configuration file that deals with network access patterns.
+We considered placing proxy settings there.
+However, mirrors and proxies solve fundamentally different problems: mirrors rewrite *where* a request goes (URL translation), while proxies control *how* the request is routed at the transport layer.
+A mirror changes the destination; a proxy changes the path to get there.
+Conflating the two concepts in one file would be confusing and architecturally unsound.
+Furthermore, proxy configuration applies uniformly to all HTTP traffic regardless of whether a dependency is mirrored.

 ### macOS System Proxy as the sole mechanism